cysouw/diathesis/text/c11_infinitive.md

 ### ~~Ø › SBJ › OBJ~~ : [ –N | NA ] *lassen+In­fi­ni­tiv* Permissive causative {#sec:infinitive-lassen-causative}

 Although the *lassen+In­fi­ni­tiv* is widely acknowledged in German grammar as a causative, the actual semantics are more variable than that.
 Basically there seem to be two major interpretations, a causative and a permissive [@next b].
 Consequently, I propose to call this diathesis *Permissivkausativ*.
 Enzinger [-@enzinger2012: 6--7] calls the permissive reading *Kontinuativ* as this interpretation typically expresses that a situation is allowed to persist or continue.
-This diathesis typically invokes the ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c].
+This diathesis typically invokes the ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c].
 However, the use of participle *gelassen* is possible [@next d], but seems to be restricted to the permissive interpretation [@enzinger2012: 34].

 ::: ex
 a.
 Ich wasche die Kleider.